Mushrooms: Everything You Need to Know

 If you’ve consumed a mushroom that happens to be poisonous, you might experience certain symptoms including vomiting, diarrhea, nausea, and cramps.
 In these cases, you may require hospitalization.

-Very few people have food allergies with mushrooms, but if you’re allergic to mold, there’s a slim chance you could also be allergic to them.
+Very few people have food allergies to mushrooms, but if you’re allergic to mold, there’s a slim chance you could also be allergic to them.

 Everything You Need to Know Series: